jadecobra/python_tdd_exercises/source/functions.rst

 :yellow:`REFACTOR`: make it better
 *********************************************************************************

-The definition for the :ref:`identity function<test_logical_identity>` is that it returns the same thing it is given, the test passes when :ref:`None` is given as input.
+The requirement for the :ref:`identity function<test_logical_identity>` is that it returns the same thing it is given, the test is currently passing when :ref:`None` is given as input.
 Does it pass when another value is given or does it always return :ref:`None`?
 Time to write a test

 * I add a new :ref:`assertion<AssertionError>` to ``test_identity_function`` in ``test_functions.py``